Jalen Guyton Player Prop Bets for NFL Week 17 | Los Angeles vs. Denver 1/2/2022

 Matchup vs. Denver

-- Guyton is averaging 17.2 receiving yards per game in four career matchups against the Broncos, 7.3 fewer than his receiving yards prop bet over/under for Sunday's game (24.5).
+- Guyton's 17.2 receiving yards per game in his four matchups against the Broncos are 7.3 fewer than his over/under for Sunday's game.

-- In four matchups versus the Broncos, Guyton has not had a TD catch.
+- The 226.3 yards per game the Broncos are conceding through the air makes them the NFL's sixth-ranked pass defense.

-- This week Guyton will face the NFL's sixth-ranked pass defense (226.3 yards allowed per game).
+- The Broncos have conceded 18 passing TDs this year (1.2 per game), ranking them third among NFL defenses.

 Recent Performances